vippsas/vipps-developers/common-topics/orderid.md

 ---
+title: Recommendations for `reference` and `orderId`
-title: reference
+sidebar_label: reference
 pagination_next: null
 pagination_prev: null
 ---

 # Recommendations for `reference` and `orderId`

-The `orderId` (also called `reference`) must be unique for the sales unit Merchant Serial Number (MSN) (i.e., the ID of the sales unit).
-The `orderId` does not need to be globally unique, so several MSNs may use the same `orderId`, as long as it is unique for each sales unit.
+The `reference` (also called `orderId`) must be unique for the sales unit Merchant Serial Number (MSN) (i.e., the ID of the sales unit).
+The `reference` does not need to be globally unique, so several MSNs may use the same `reference`, as long as it is unique for each sales unit.

-The `orderId` is case-sensitive.
+The `reference` is case-sensitive.
 We *strongly* recommend using a format like `acme-shop-123-order123abc`, instead of just `123456`.